Cluster formation for weakly interacting kinetic Langevin dynamics: Numerical simulations

 \subsubsection{Numerical study of the critical temperature.}

 We test the validity of the linear stability analysis in Sec. \ref{sec: linear_stability} by calculating the critical temperature via simulation of the IPS and then comparing it with our analytical prediction.
 Note that the value of $\beta_c$ naturally depends on the characteristic length of the pairwise interaction potential, e.g., $\sigma$ in the case of a Gaussian kernel.
 To be more precise, it depends on $\frac {\sigma} {L}$ for torus length $L$, and we consider different values of this fraction here.
 To experimentally find the critical temperature at a given $\frac {\sigma} {L}$ via particle simulation, we run one-dimensional IPS simulations of 1,000 particles for different $\beta$ values, starting from a $\beta$ way above the analytically estimated $\beta_c$, and then successively decrease $\beta$.
-For each tested $\beta$, we measure the time until the one-cluster equilibrium state has been reached, defined as the quantity $t^{*}_{s}$ from \eqref{eq: d_com_criterion}, using $s=1.43\sigma^2$.
-The factor 1.43 has no particular meaning here.
-We do not merely use $s=\sigma$ as in our experiments from Fig. \ref{fig:convergence_times_1D}, because the widths of the equilibrium clusters tend to increase for larger temperatures (closer to $\beta_c$).
+For each tested $\beta$, we measure the time until the one-cluster equilibrium state has been reached, defined as the quantity $t^{*}_{s}$ from \eqref{eq: d_com_criterion}, using {a numerical threshold $s=1.43\sigma^2$, where $\sigma^2$ denotes the numerical value of the variance parameter.
+The factor 1.43 is an empirical choice;} we do not merely use $s=\sigma$ as in our experiments from Fig. \ref{fig:convergence_times_1D}, because the widths of the equilibrium clusters tend to increase for larger temperatures (closer to $\beta_c$).
 In each setting, we average over 5 trajectories each\footnote{That number of independent trajectories is sufficient as we use a small friction, $\gamma=0.01$, leading to small variances in the convergence times.}.
 As $\beta$ approaches $\beta_c$ from above, the measured times become larger.
 The point where they diverge yields $\beta_c$.
 This is illustrated in Fig. \ref{fig:critical_temperature} for different interaction ranges $\sigma^2$.
 The red dashed line in the figure denotes the results for $\beta_c$ derived in \cite{martzel2001mean} for the overdamped limit and $\frac{\sigma}{L}\to 0$, given by

 The agreement of their results with ours (yellow dashed lines) increases for decreasing $\sigma^2$, as expected.
 The reason why the convergence time increases for $\beta \searrow \beta_c$ is because decreasing $\beta$ increases the temperature and hence the thermal energy or noise in the system.
 This in turn leads to clusters of larger widths and to longer clustering times as more particles are needed to combine their attractive forces to overcome the noise.